Granite Calimpong

 Granite Calimpong (born 1982/83) is a Pacific Northwest glass artist.
 He received an undergraduate degree in Interdisciplinary Computing in the Arts at University of California San Diego in 2007.
 In 2013 he was artist-in-residence at Pittsburgh Glass Center for six weeks.
 Calimpong was a Master of Fine Arts candidate at University of Washington School of Art + Art History + Design as of 2018.

 In July–August 2018, Calimpong was scheduled to be an instructor at Haystack Mountain School of Crafts.
+He has also taught workshops at the Pilchuck Glass School and the Penland School of Crafts.

 His glass art is both blown and cold worked, and described as "form based".